Administrative Rule 48 - NORTH DAKOTA JUDICIAL IMPROVEMENT PROGRAM

-B. Approved forms must be used throughout the state as the minimum survey document to provide comments to the individual judge.
-A judicial officer may add additional questions to the survey concerning the judicial officer.
-The Judiciary Standards Committee will maintain a list of additional questions as a resource.
-The forms may be modified periodically, but all questions, except those concerning the number of times a person has had contact with the subject judicial officer, must elicit qualitative, non-numerical responses.
+B. Approved forms must be used throughout the state as the minimum survey document to provide comments to the individual judicial officer.
+The forms may be modified periodically.
+Survey instruments may elicit both qualitative, non-numerical and quantitative, numerical responses.

-C. Lists of attorneys and court personnel to be surveyed may be generated by personnel designated under Section 3A.
-Judicial officers are urged to maintain a list of attorneys appearing before them and court personnel working with them prior to the survey period, so as to reduce the burden of generating such a list by trial court personnel.
-The list should include as many attorneys and court personnel appearing before or working with the judicial officer in the 12 months immediately preceding the survey as possible.
+C. Lists of attorneys, self-represented litigants, and court personnel will be generated from judicial case management systems.
+The lists should include as many attorneys, sellf-represented litigants, and court personnel appearing before or working with the judicial officer in the 12 months immediately preceding the survey as possible.
 The time period may be shortened in areas with high numbers of appearances.

 D. Surveys must be mailed to the survey respondents by personnel designated under Section 3A.
 The subject of the survey must not receive or see the completed survey document.
 The subject judicial officer shall select another judicial officer or other person, or both, who will review the survey results with the judicial officer.
 The subject judicial officer shall provide the name of the reviewer to personnel designated under Section 3A, who shall notify the entity identified in Section 3E.

 E. The Supreme Court shall contract with an independent entity for purposes of receiving and summarizing survey information, and transmitting survey summaries to reviewers.
-All survey responses must be sent to the entity in an envelope provided for that purpose.
-Upon receiving the survey results, the entity shall summarize the responses and provide a summary to the reviewer selected by the subject judicial officer.
-The summary should separately reflect information provided by attorneys and by court personnel unless, based on the number of responses, segregating the information may result in identification of survey respondents.
+All survey responses must be sent to the entity in a pre-posted envelope provided for that purpose.
+Upon receiving the survey results, the entity shall summarize the responses and provide narrative and statistical summaries to the reviewer selected by the subject judicial officer.
+The summaries should separately reflect information provided by attorneys and self-represented litigants and by court personnel unless, based on the number of responses, segregating the information may result in identification of survey respondents.